rpolicastro/RNAseq/README.md

 ## Cloning Repository

-To get started, you must first clone the ChIPseq automation repository.
+To get started, you must first clone the RNAseq automation repository.
 Navigate to a directory you would like to clone the repo to and enter `git clone https://github.com/rpolicastro/RNAseq.git`.

 ## Preparing Conda Environment